Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 "My Father!"

-Tiyun had never imagined he’d see the Great Father so...battered.
+Tiyun had never imagined he’d see the Great Father so... battered.
 His armor bore the marks of a *terrible* duel.
 Its outermost layer was torn and blasted, ripped off entirely in places to expose the flexible scale and bare plates underneath, and something had *shattered* the mask, leaving him bare-faced to the world.
-What remained was scorched, caked in dust, oil and Hunter filth...but intact, as was its wearer.
+What remained was scorched, caked in dust, oil and Hunter filth... but intact, as was its wearer.
 Tiyun’s own HUD gave him a summary of the Great Father’s medical status as he tossed his trophies - the Alpha’s filthy armored skull and a *flattened* shell of metal - into the middle of the assembly area to cheers of approval.

 He would, of course, be getting a full checking-over, and he’d been extraordinarily well-exercised by the day’s fighting, but none of that was of much concern.
 Daar was tough as Keeda, he could handle it. *Had* handled it, by all appearances.
 No reported injuries, and only a bit of *soreness* from the field-trap earlier.